Axion Bounds from Quantum Technology: The Low-energy ALP Lagrangian

 The function $J_-(x)$ diverges for values of $x\to \pi/2$.
 For the ratio of the mass and radius of the earth $M_\oplus/R_\oplus\approx 10^{29}\,\text{GeV}^2$, and all other Wilson coefficients apart from $c_{GG}$ set to zero it follows that this divergence corresponds to an interaction strength of

-As a result, the ALP field \eqref{eq:DMwave2} diverges close to the surface of the earth with crucial consequences for measurements of varying fundamental constants that are sensitive to the ALP field value squared, as well as for experiments measuring nuclear magnetic resonances, electric dipole oscillations~\cite{Hill:2015kva,Chu:2018avg} and atomic spin precession in the ALP background field~\cite{Graham:2017ivz, Abel:2017rtm, Agrawal:2022wjm, Dror:2022xpi}.
-In contrast to quadratically interacting scalars, fundamental constants cannot change sign in this parameter space~\cite{Stadnik:2021qyf,Banerjee:2022sqg}.
+As a result, the ALP field \eqref{eq:DMwave2} has non-zero field values close to the surface of the earth with crucial consequences for measurements of varying fundamental constants that are sensitive to the ALP field value squared, as well as for experiments measuring nuclear magnetic resonances, electric dipole oscillations~\cite{Hill:2015kva,Chu:2018avg} and atomic spin precession in the ALP background field~\cite{Graham:2017ivz, Abel:2017rtm, Agrawal:2022wjm, Dror:2022xpi}.
+In contrast to quadratically interacting scalars however, fundamental constants cannot change sign in this parameter space~\cite{Stadnik:2021qyf,Banerjee:2022sqg}.

 For small ALP interactions $c_{GG}/f<10^{-15}$ GeV$^{-1}$, one can expand $J_-(x)=1+\mathcal{O}(x^2)$, such that one can write

 In the following, we will use this approximation, but emphasize that it only applies for very small ALP interactions.